msadasivam/apigee-migration-assessment-tool/README.md

     *   **Available Environment-Level Resources:** `targetservers`, `keyvaluemaps`, `references`, `resourcefiles`, `keystores`, `flowhooks`
     *   **Available Organization-Level Resources:** `org_keyvaluemaps`, `developers`, `apiproducts`, `apis`, `apps`, `sharedflows`

+*   `--skip-target-validation`: (Optional) Skips the validation of API proxies and SharedFlows against the target Apigee environment.
+This is useful for running the tool without needing credentials for the target environment.

     **Examples:**
     ```bash
     # Assess all resources